alekjedrosz/models/README.md

 # Models
-A variety of simple classification and regression models implemented from the ground up.
+A variety of simple classification, regression and game playing models implemented from the ground up.